sorcero/ingestum/docs/example-pdf.rst

         collection_1=replacements,
         collection_2=replacement_images)

-Step 6: Create a text document from the parts
+Step 6: Create a Text document from the parts
 ---------------------------------------------

-Next, we'll create a text document with all of the human-readable text from the PDF and replace the extractables we found with our replacement documents by using the ``PDFSourceCreateTextDocumentReplacedExtractables`` transformer.
+Next, we'll create a text document with all of the human-readable text from the PDF and replace the extractables we found with our replacement documents using the ``PDFSourceCreateTextDocumentReplacedExtractables`` transformer.

 .. code-block:: python